Shemantipal/scrapit/README.md

+ # **LinkedIn Jobs Scraper**

+LinkedIn Jobs Scraper running in Node.js that uses Puppeteer and RxJS to scrape job offers from LinkedIn.

 - Parses LinkedIn job offers and returns the data in JSON format
 - Loops through all the pages for a specified search parameters
 - Loops through as many search parameters as needed